andrew/ultimate-awesome/README.md

 - [devops-free-tutorials](https://github.com/labex-labs/devops-free-tutorials) - Free DevOps tutorials for beginners with 464 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.
 - [awesome-software-career-guide](https://github.com/linnykoleh/awesome-software-career-guide) - The most important advices, cheat-codes, tools, books, videos, and articles that can help you to grow as a Software Engineer.
-- [Awesome-linux](https://github.com/LinuxUsersGroup-NU/Awesome-linux) -  🐧 A list of awesome projects and resources that make Linux even more awesome. 🐧  Credits to: aleksandar-todorovic/awesome-linux.
 - [awesome-neural-code-intelligence](https://github.com/Linyxus/awesome-neural-code-intelligence) - A curated list for awesome machine learning methods for neural code intelligence.
 - [awesome-inference-time-steering](https://github.com/lukas-xue/awesome-inference-time-steering) - Curated paper list for inference time steering methods.
 - [awesome-contrastive-learning-for-nlp](https://github.com/malteos/awesome-contrastive-learning-for-nlp) - A collection of papers about contrastive learning for natural language processing.